“The wish for healing has ever been the half of health.”

 Bedside blood glucose monitoring

 Keeping track of your blood glucose levels while you are in the hospital is important to help the physicians and hospital staff be sure that your inpatient diabetes treatment plan is working (or make changes if it isn’t).
 The blood glucose monitoring that is done in the hospital is similar to the monitoring you do at home, except that a hospital meter is used, and someone else is lancing your finger and checking the blood.
 Just like at home, your results provide immediate information for timely decision making with regard to your diabetes treatment plan.
 Hospital staff will also perform regular testing of the meter itself to assure that it is sound and is giving accurate results.
 For this reason, hospitals prefer to use their own equipment for blood glucose monitoring, rather than the patient’s home meter.
 The hospital will have a system in place for recording the results of each blood glucose reading in your hospital record.
-(Click here to learn about blood glucose goals in the hospital.)

 The timing of the blood glucose monitoring you receive in the hospital will usually be based on your individual needs.
 For patients who are eating, the usual recommendation is to monitor before each meal and at bedtime.
 For patients who are not eating, monitoring will likely occur every 4–6 hours to assess insulin needs.
 If your diabetes is being managed with an insulin drip, your blood glucose will typically be monitored hourly until it is stable, and then usually every two hours from then on.